 Many of the remaining details in the area are featured in movies.
 Filmstaden’s old movie theatre, decorated in a classical 1920´s style, is still open to the public.

 The building company Skanska together with HSB, a cooperative housing association, have built a total of 559 condominiums in the area.
 From small studios to large terraced apartments, they are divided into seven blocks.
 All but one block have been named after old movie theatres: Kasematten, Rialto, Palladium, Rival, Garbio, Flamman and Röda Kvarn.

 The streets are named after directors and actors; Greta Garbo’s Road, Julius Jaenzon´s Road, Ingrid Bergman’s Road, Ingmar Bergman’s Plaza, Edvin Adolphson´s Road, Thor Modéen´s Square, Dagmar Ebbesen´s Road, Viktor Sjöström´s Road and Mauritz Stiller’s Road.

 Entering underneath the portal is still a magical experience.
 It is quite obvious that the architects were inspired by the environments´ history when combining flats and workplaces with culture.
 The have won several awards for their magnificent work.

-The doorkeeper’s lodge next to the entrance is a one-floor building with a brick façade and a hip roof.
+The gatekeeper’s lodge next to the entrance is a one-floor building with a brick façade and a hip roof.
 The long side that faces the entrance is a passage, shaped like an open rounded arcade.
-The doorkeeper’s lodge was staffed day and night.
+The gatekeeper’s lodge was staffed day and night.